bjorn-sys/Shop-Smart-Analysis-and-Customer-Segmentation/README.md

-🛍️ Shop Smart Analysis and Customer Segmentation
+# 🛍️ Shop Smart Analysis and Customer Segmentation

-📊 Overview
+# 📊 Overview

-This project involves an end-to-end analysis of customer interactions and purchasing behavior on a shopping platform.
+* This project involves an end-to-end analysis of customer interactions and purchasing behavior on a shopping platform.
 The goal is to derive actionable business insights, identify high-value customers, and optimize sales and marketing strategies.

 ---

-📚 Libraries Used
+# 📚 Libraries Used

-pandas - Data manipulation and analysis
+* pandas - Data manipulation and analysis

-numpy - Numerical computing
+* numpy - Numerical computing

-matplotlib - Data visualization
+* matplotlib - Data visualization

-seaborn - Statistical data visualization
+* seaborn - Statistical data visualization

-sklearn - Machine learning (clustering, model building)
+* sklearn - Machine learning (clustering, model building)

-KMeans - Clustering for customer segmentation
+* KMeans - Clustering for customer segmentation

 ---

-✅ Business Objectives
+# ✅ Business Objectives

-Clearly define a business task
+* Clearly define a business task

-Import data from a real dataset
+* Import data from a real dataset

-Document all data cleaning steps
+* Document all data cleaning steps

-Analyze customer interactions, orders, and purchasing patterns
+* Analyze customer interactions, orders, and purchasing patterns

-Create compelling visualizations to support insights
+* Create compelling visualizations to support insights

-Summarize key findings
+* Summarize key findings

-Make business recommendations
+* Make business recommendations

-Publish the case study
+* Publish the case study

 ---

-📥 Dataset Handling
+# 📥 Dataset Handling

-Loaded and explored the dataset to understand the structure and key features
+* Loaded and explored the dataset to understand the structure and key features

-Cleaned missing values, corrected inconsistent formats, and removed duplicates
+* Cleaned missing values, corrected inconsistent formats, and removed duplicates

-Performed feature engineering where necessary (e.g., interaction duration, customer value labels)
+* Performed feature engineering where necessary (e.g., interaction duration, customer value labels)

 ---

-📈 Key Findings
+# 📈 Key Findings

-🔁 Uniform Distribution of Engagement
+# 🔁 Uniform Distribution of Engagement

-Customer engagement was generally stable until a significant spike on the 29th.
+* Customer engagement was generally stable until a significant spike on the 29th.

-🔍 Action: Investigate the cause of the spike and optimize or replicate the actions that led to it for future campaigns.
+* 🔍 Action: Investigated the cause of the spike and optimize or replicate the actions that led to it for future campaigns.

 ---

-🏆 Top Performing Products
+# 🏆 Top Performing Products

-Canon EOS R5 is the top-performing product:
+* Canon EOS R5 is the top-performing product:

-~39,715 interactions
+* **39,715** interactions

-~$9.92M revenue
+* **$9.92M** revenue

-~2,231 units sold
+* **2,231** units sold

-In contrast:
+**In contrast:**

-Nintendo Switch had ~36,979 interactions and ~$567K revenue (1,891 units sold).
+* **Nintendo Switch** had **36,979** interactions and **$567K** revenue (1,891 units sold).

-Coca-Cola 12-Pack had ~38,440 interactions but only ~$12.7K revenue (2,124 units sold).
+* **Coca-Cola 12-Pack** had **38,440** interactions but only **$12.7K** revenue (2,124 units sold).

-💡 Recommendation: Leverage the popularity of the Canon EOS R5 with cross-promotions, bundled offers, or loyalty programs.
+# 💡 Recommendation: Leverage the popularity of the Canon EOS R5 with cross-promotions, bundled offers, or loyalty programs.

 ---

-⏱️ Average Interaction Duration
+# ⏱️ Average Interaction Duration

-Customers spend an average of 4 days interacting with the platform.
+* Customers spend an average of **4** days interacting with the platform.

-💡 Recommendation: Use this insight to optimize engagement and personalize user journeys within that window.
+# 💡 Recommendation: Use this insight to optimize engagement and personalize user journeys within that window.

 ---

-📦 Order Success Rates
+# 📦 Order Success Rates

-✅ Successful Orders: ~33.3%
+**✅ Successful Orders: 33.3%**

-❌ Failed/Canceled Orders: ~66.7%
+**❌ Failed/Canceled Orders: 66.7%**

-🚨 Urgent Recommendation: Address the high failure rate by:
+# 🚨 Urgent Recommendation: Address the high failure rate by:

-Improving payment infrastructure
+* Improving payment infrastructure

-Offering better transaction feedback
+* Offering better transaction feedback

-Reducing steps to checkout
+* Reducing steps to checkout

-Providing 24/7 support for failed payments
+* Providing 24/7 support for failed payments

 ---

-💎 Customer Segmentation (KMeans)
+# 💎 Customer Segmentation (KMeans)

-Segment Labels:
+**Segment Labels:**

-Label [1]: High-value customers
+* Label [1]: High-value customers

-Label [2]: Mid-value customers
+* Label [2]: Mid-value customers

-Label [0]: Low-value customers
+* Label [0]: Low-value customers

-Top Customer: ID bb7fd0af spent ~$41,417.4
+* Top Customer: ID **bb7fd0af** spent **$41,417.4**

-📣 Recommendation:
+# 📣 Recommendation:

-Target high-value customers with early access to products
+* Target high-value customers with early access to products

-Launch loyalty rewards for repeat buyers
+* Launch loyalty rewards for repeat buyers

-Offer upsells to mid-tier customers
+* Offer upsells to mid-tier customers

-Retarget low-tier customers with special deals
+* Retarget low-tier customers with special deals

 ---

-💰 Revenue and Losses
+# 💰 Revenue and Losses

-Revenue from Successful Orders: ~$22.76M
+* Revenue from Successful Orders: **$22.76M**

-Loss from Failed/Canceled Orders: ~$44.68M
+* Loss from Failed/Canceled Orders: **$44.68M**

-🚨 Critical Insight: Losses are nearly double the earned revenue due to transaction failures.
+* 🚨 Critical Insight: Losses are nearly double the earned revenue due to transaction failures.

-🛠️ Recommendation: Urgently review payment and transaction systems to minimize failed checkouts.
+* 🛠️ Recommendation: Urgently review payment and transaction systems to minimize failed checkouts.

 ---

-🌍 Revenue by Location
+# 🌍 Revenue by Location

-Top Revenue Country: Singapore - ~$252,274.67
+* Top Revenue Country: Singapore - **$252,274.67**

-Lowest Revenue Country: Slovenia - ~$180.00
+* Lowest Revenue Country: Slovenia - **$180.00**

-📣 Recommendation: Focus high-return campaigns in top-revenue regions, but explore potential reasons for low performance in regions like Slovenia and tailor market-specific campaigns.
+* 📣 Recommendation: Focus high-return campaigns in top-revenue regions, but explore potential reasons for low performance in regions like Slovenia and tailor market-specific campaigns.

 ---

-🌐 Interactions by Location
+# 🌐 Interactions by Location

-Highest Interactions: South Korea - 6,997 interactions
+* Highest Interactions: South Korea - **6,997** interactions

-Lowest Interactions: Christmas Island - 3,471 interactions
+* Lowest Interactions: Christmas Island - **3,471** interactions

-📣 Recommendation: Target high-interaction regions like Korea with new product launches and regional promotions to drive conversions.
+* 📣 Recommendation: Target high-interaction regions like Korea with new product launches and regional promotions to drive conversions.

 ---

-📌 Recommendations Summary
+# 📌 Recommendations Summary

-🔍 Investigate causes of the activity spike around the 29th and replicate successful strategies.
+* 🔍 Investigate causes of the activity spike around the 29th and replicate successful strategies.

-🛍️ Focus marketing on best-selling products (e.g., Canon EOS R5) and top regions (e.g., Singapore, Korea).
+* 🛍️ Focus marketing on best-selling products (e.g., Canon EOS R5) and top regions (e.g., Singapore, Korea).

-💳 Improve transaction infrastructure to reduce ~66.7% order failure rate.
+* 💳 Improve transaction infrastructure to reduce ~66.7% order failure rate.

-👥 Segment customers for targeted marketing — offer premium services and exclusive deals to top-tier users.
+* 👥 Segment customers for targeted marketing — offer premium services and exclusive deals to top-tier users.

-📈 Launch cross-selling and upselling campaigns based on behavior and segmentation.
+* 📈 Launch cross-selling and upselling campaigns based on behavior and segmentation.

-🌐 Use geographical insights to localize marketing strategies and promotions.
+* 🌐 Use geographical insights to localize marketing strategies and promotions.

-📦 Improve product bundling and retargeting strategies for low-converting products like Coca-Cola packs.
+* 📦 Improve product bundling and retargeting strategies for low-converting products like Coca-Cola packs.